mrbusche/backseatfan.com/_posts/2010-05-20-floyd-landis-admits-to-taking-peds-calls-out-lance-armstrong.md

   <blockquote>
     <p>
-      &#8220;I don't feel guilty at all about having doped.
+      "I don't feel guilty at all about having doped.
 I did what I did because that's what we [cyclists] did and it was a choice I had to make after 10 years or 12 years of hard work to get there, and that was a decision I had to make to make the next step.
-My choices were, do it and see if I can win, or don't do it and I tell people I just don't want to do that, and I decided to do it.&#8221; &#8212; Floyd Landis
+My choices were, do it and see if I can win, or don't do it and I tell people I just don't want to do that, and I decided to do it." - Floyd Landis
     </p>
   </blockquote>